iconinteractive/icon-interactive-www/projects/rocket-mortgage-nexus.md

   "There was an awesome dome and we had provided some Rift content for them to be able to show.
 We want to make sure our fans have a great experience and leave saying ‘thank you for being here and thank you for creating this experience.’
 We got that.
 And they told us… this is the best fan day activation we have seen in Chevy Plaza in a long time."

   - Matt Archambault, Head of NA Partnerships for Riot Games
-horizontal_image_three: ''
+horizontal_image_three: ""
 results: |-
   1000+ hours of rocket mortgage content

   200+ qualified leads
 ---

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Ficoninteractive%2Fvideos%2F841727376222383%2F&show_text=0&width=850" width="850" height="475" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

-> “To see your brand associated with something that people are so excited about makes you feel good that your brand is part of it.
-We are doing really amazing activations outside the arena.
-This giant dome with projection mapping.
-We are getting great feedback and it makes me excited to be a part of it.”
->
->
-> \- Casey Hurbis, CMO, Rocket Mortgage